jsalinasf/cheat_sheets/kubernetesCommands.md

 To Register the CHANGE/CAUSE column for the kubectl rollout history use the flag "record"

 	kubectl create -f deployment-definition.yml --record

+Another way to do it is:

+	kubectl run nginx --image=nginx

 ### Describe a Deployment